How not to be an Agile Alien

 Interested in learning more about Agile and how to do great comms for an Agile transformation?

 Blog author, Erum Quddus, runs the popular Leading Agile Communications Course for the IoIC.
-The next course is on 30 January.
 Find out more here.